What Is Nitrous Oxide?

 Clinical reports indicate that baby’s heart rate and breathing do not decrease with nitrous oxide.
 In one review published in Anesthesia and Analgesia, it was stated that Apgar scores for nitrous oxide births were similar to births in which no medication was used, or for which other methods of pain relief were administered.
 Further studies are warranted, but years of use point to effectiveness and safety.

 It’s true that nitrous oxide is also called “laughing gas.”
-However, the lower dosages of gas to oxygen that are administered during labor typically do not invoke bouts of all-out laughter.
+However, the lower dosages of gas to oxygen that we give during labor typically do not cause bouts of all-out laughter.
 What a woman does tend to experience is substantial stress relief.
 She may even feel a strong sense of well-being or euphoria and may become slightly chatty.